Union Square (Somerville): Commerce and gentrification

+Prospect Union Square, a residential building that opened in 2023, seen here in 2026.

 Like much of Somerville, Union Square suffered economic decline in the 20th century as wealthy residents moved to more distant suburbs and manufacturing moved away from the area.
 The city began planning for a revitalization of Boynton Yards in the 1980s, including the construction of South Street to allow trucks to serve lots once only reachable by rail.
 The area proceeded to attract new manufacturing, including Taza Chocolate, several breweries, and other food companies.
 The city approved a cluster of four life sciences laboratory-office buildings (the first in Somerville), of which 101 South Street opened in 2022, 808 Windsor is expected to open in 2024.

 With rents lower than nearby Cambridge, Union Square attracted new immigrant populations towards the end of the 20th century, including large groups of Brazilian, Punjabi, and Sikh residents.
 Many markets in the area are run by and cater to the various ethnic groups that live in and around Union Square.

 Union Square's location at the juncture of working-class East Somerville and the city's tonier western sections have made it the focal point of changing demographics.
 More upscale cafes, bars, and restaurants have opened since the 1990s, bringing gentrification deeper into Somerville.
 Union Square Main Streets, a local development group, began running a Saturday morning farmers' market in 2005 as one of its first visible efforts in the square.
 A landscaped community garden with regularly scheduled concerts and artistic events sits just outside Union Square at the site of an old school.